ShardianLabs/EphemeralNet/README.md

 > **Note:** The first `cmake` configure step generates the project files and the `build/` directory.
 Add `-DEPHEMERALNET_BUILD_TESTS=OFF` if you want to skip test targets.

+## Continuous Integration

+GitHub Actions runs the same configure/build/test stack on every push and pull request targeting `master`.
+The workflow lives in `.github/workflows/ci.yml` and mirrors the local steps:

+1. Configure with `cmake -S . -B build -G Ninja -DCMAKE_BUILD_TYPE=RelWithDebInfo`.
+2. Build via `cmake --build build --parallel`.
+3. Execute `ctest --test-dir build --output-on-failure`.

+The workflow relies only on the built-in `GITHUB_TOKEN`, so no external secrets are required until deployment artifacts are introduced.
+Use the local commands above before pushing to keep CI green.

 ## CLI

 The `eph` binary acts as a lightweight client for the daemon and exposes the most common control commands.
 Typical usage: